Games on Endogenous Networks: Introduction

-We introduce a framework to study games with network spillovers together with strategic link formation.
+We build a framework to study games with network spillovers together with strategic link formation.
 Our theoretical contribution is twofold.
 First, we propose a model that nests standard analyses of each type of interaction on its own.
-Players choose actions (e.g., effort levels) from an ordered set, and they also have preferences over links given actions.
-We adapt the definitions of Nash equilibrium (for actions) and pairwise stability (for network formation) to define our solution concepts.
+Players choose actions (in our main application, effort levels) from an ordered set, and they also have preferences over links given actions.
+We define stability concepts that extend Nash equilibrium (for actions) and pairwise stability (for network formation).
 Intuitively, in a solution to a network game with network formation, players should have an incentive to change neither their actions\footnote{We use this term from now on to mean the strategic action \emph{other} than the link choice.} nor their links.
-More precisely, our notion of a stable outcome requires that no player benefits from changing her action, holding the network fixed, nor from unilaterally removing links, and no pair of players can jointly benefit from creating a link between them.\footnote{Mirroring standard definitions in network formation, we consider both pairwise stability, in which players may drop only one link at a time, and pairwise Nash stability, in which players may drop many links simultaneously.}